-Position: Role: Manages staff to collect, evaluate, processes, and disseminates information for use at the incident.
-When activated, the Section is Planning Section Chief managed by the Planning Section Chief who is a member of the General Staff.
+Position: Role: Manages staff to collect, evaluate, processes, and disseminates Planning Section Chief information for use at the incident.
+When activated, the Section is managed by the Planning Section Chief who is a member of the General Staff.
 There are four units within the Planning Section that can be activated as necessary: Resources Unit, Situation Unit, Documentation Unit, Demobilization Unit.
-Supervise/facilitate incident p lanning activities.
+Supervise/facilitate incident p olanning activities.
 Collect and process incident- relevant informational data.
 Provide input to the Incident Commander and Operations Section in preparing the IAP.
 Coordinate the development of an Incident Traffic Plan (from Ground Support) and other supporting plans into the Incident Action Plan (if applicable).
 Supervise preparation of the IAP.
 Establish information requirements and reporting schedules for Planning section units (i.e., Resources Unit, Situation Unit).
-Determine need for specialize Determine need for specialized resources in support of the incident.
-Establish specialized information toxic, etc.) ation collection activities as necessary (i.e., weather, environmental, Compile and display incident status information.
-Report any significant change es in incident status.
-Provide periodic predictions of Provide periodic predictions on incident potential.
+Determine need for specialize ed resources in support of the incident.
+Establish specialized information collection activities as necessary (i.e., weather, environmental, toxic, etc.) Compile and display incident status information.
+Report any significant changes in incident status.
+Provide periodic predictions on incident potential.
 Assemble information on alternative strategies.
-Reassign out-of-service pers onnel already on-site to ICS organization, as appropriate.
-If requested, assemble and d isassemble strike teams and task forces not assigned to operations.
-Oversee preparation of the D emobilization Plan.
-Maintain Unit Log (ICS 214).
+Reassign out-of-service personnel already on-site to ICS organization, as appropriate. ☐ If requested, assemble and d lisassemble strike teams and task forces not assigned to operations.
+Oversee preparation of the D emobilization Plan. ☐ Maintain Unit Log (ICS 214).

-Position: Role: Maintains accurate, up-to-date incident files; collects, processes, and organizes situation information; prepares Situation Documentation and Reports (SitReps); and develops projections and forecasts related to Situation Unit the incident.
+Position: Role: Maintains accurate, up-to-date incident files; collects, processes, and organizes situation information; prepares Situation Documentation and Situation Unit Reports (SitReps); and develops projections and forecasts related to the incident.
 Ensures that intelligence is gathered, analyzed, and disseminated appropriately.
-Set up work area; begin orga Establish duplication services s; respond to requests.
-File all official forms and repo orts.
+Set up work area; begin organ nization of incident files. ☐ Establish duplication services ; respond to requests.
+File all official forms and repo rts.
 Review records for accuracy and completeness; inform appropriate units of errors or omissions.
-Provide incident documentati on as requested.
-Store files for post-incident us se.
-Develop, update, and mainta in the Emergency Operations Plan.
-Establish plans and procedure NIMS standards.
-Establish plans and procedures to assure that the EOC is organized and adequately staffed to meet NIMS standards.
-Develop personnel qualifications and certifications for NIMS specified roles.
-Establish and implement an order of command succession or continuity consistent with NIMS.
-Verify that all individuals serving in the Emergency Communication Center and any alternate or supplementary locations have clear and standard operating procedures (SOPs), consistent with the potential needs specifically related to the event.
-Develop plans, policies, procedures and implementing instructions describing how personnel, equipment, and other governmental and nongovernmental resources will support incident management requirements.
-Implement emergency managed gement/services policies and procedures.
-Provide direction, information, and/or support as appropriate to incident command (IC) or unified command (UC) and/or joint field office(s).
-Provide periodic information releases to the media and the public via all media: television, radio, and so forth.
-Work with agency heads to develop a recovery assistance management plan and activate transition plans to move from response to recovery.
-Develop and provide training for all personnel involved in providing services during an emergency.
-Review legal and regulatory documents for conformance with applicable laws.
+Provide incident documentation on as requested.
+Store files for post-incident us Se.
+Develop, update, and maintai n the Emergency Operations Plan.
+Establish plans and procedure NIMS standards. es to assure that the EOC is organized and adequately staffed to meet Develop personnel qualification ons and certifications for NIMS specified roles.
+Establish and implement an o order of command succession or continuity consistent with NIMS. , ving in the Emergency Communication Center and any alternate or e clear and standard operating procedures (SOPs), consistent with the elated to the event. ocedures and implementing instructions describing how personnel, ernmental and nongovernmental resources will support incident ☐ Implement emergency manag gement/services policies and procedures.
+Provide direction, information command (UC) and/or joint file n, and/or support as appropriate to incident command (IC) or unified eld office(s).
+Provide periodic information reso forth. eleases to the media and the public via all media: television, radio, and Work with agency heads to de plans to move from response evelop a recovery assistance management plan and activate transition to recovery. ☐ Develop and provide training for all personnel involved in providing services during an emergency.
+Review legal and regulatory of locuments for conformance with applicable laws.